Reference materials for stable isotope analysis: Sulfur

 The original sulfur isotopic reference material was the Canyon Diablo Troilite (CDT), a meteorite recovered from Meteor Crater in Arizona.
 The Canyon Diablo Meteorite was chosen because it was thought to have a sulfur isotopic composition similar to the bulk Earth.
-However, the meteorite was later found to be isotopically heterogeneous with variations up to 0.4‰ (Beaudoin et al., 1994).
-This isotopic variability resulted in problems for the interlaboratory calibration of sulfur isotope measurements.
+However, the meteorite was later found to be isotopically heterogeneous with variations up to 0.4‰.
+This isotopic variability resulted in problems for the inter-laboratory calibration of sulfur isotope measurements.
 A meeting of the IAEA in 1993 defined Vienna Canyon Diablo Troilite (VCDT) in an allusion to the earlier establishment of VSMOW.
 Like the original SMOW and VPDB, VCDT was never a physical material that could be measured but was still used as the definition of the sulfur isotopic scale.
 For the purposes of actually measuring 34S/32S ratios, the IAEA defined the δ34S of IAEA-S-1 (originally called IAEA-NZ1) to be -0.30‰ relative to VCDT.
-These fairly recent changes to the sulfur isotope reference materials have greatly improved interlaboratory reproducibility (Coplen & Krouse, 1998).
+These changes to the sulfur isotope reference materials greatly improved inter-laboratory reproducibility.